MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/sample-data.md

 ---
-title: "Add and remove sample data (Common Data Service for Apps) | Microsoft Docs" # Intent and product brand in a unique string of 43-59 chars including spaces
+title: "Add and remove sample data (Common Data Service) | Microsoft Docs" # Intent and product brand in a unique string of 43-59 chars including spaces
 description: "How to install or uninstall sample data using the Web API or Organization service" # 115-145 characters including spaces.
 This abstract displays in the search result. ms.custom: "" ms.date: 10/31/2018